milesnov/developer/openai-with-oracle/json/json.md

    ![SQLcl login to sagadb1](images/connectwithSQLcl.png " ")

-## Task 2: Login to `sagadb2` database using SQLcl and add Flight, Hotel, and Car participants
+## Task 2: Query the results in the database using both SQL and JSON queries.

 1. Open a new browser tab with another OCI console and enter the Cloud Shell there.